Widdershin/train-empire/user_stories.md

-User Stories for Ticket To Ride
+User Stories for Train Empire

 As a user, I can host a new game
 As a user, I can see a list of games I can join